mortar-works/mortar-website/src/site/solutions/digital-skills-and-help-finder.md

   Organisations can access a real-time dataset, gaining insights into digital skills gaps within their communities and understanding the impact of interventions.

 ### Case Study Highlight
-> Progress Online is a tailored implementation of our Digital Inclusion Triage Tool for East Riding, developed in partnership with the Humber and Yorkshire Integrated Care Board. <a class="topline-cta" href="https://draft.mortar.works/case-studies/progress-online-for-east-riding/">  Read more</a>
+> Progress Online is a tailored implementation of our Digital Inclusion Triage Tool for East Riding, developed in partnership with the Humber and Yorkshire Integrated Care Board.   <a class="topline-cta" href="https://draft.mortar.works/case-studies/progress-online-for-east-riding/">Read more</a>

 ### Why It Matters